Contribute to our campaign and help us reach every Wyoming Voter. Every dollar counts!

 After working as a wildlife guide in Kenya for 5 years and working on several research projects there, I relocated to the US and received a PhD in Wildlife Management from the University of Alaska Fairbanks (1996).
 In Alaska, I learned to ski, skijor, fly fish, and hunt, which I still do.

 In 2000, I accepted a professorship at the University of Wyoming, and have called Laramie home ever since.
 I became a U.S. citizen in a moving ceremony at the federal courthouse in Cheyenne in 2009, and have been a full professor since 2010.
 I am a wildlife ecologist who has studied the various effects of invasive species, logging, pollution, and climate change on animals ranging from polar bears and mountain lions to river otters and chipmunks for over 30 years.
 I still have an active research program; you can find my research articles on my Google Scholar profile here.

 My research projects have sent me across the globe, from Kenya to Argentina, from Tasmania to Austria, from California to Alaska (National Geographic devoted their December 1998 issue to our expedition to the ice fields), and, of course, all across Wyoming.
 I feel exceptionally lucky to live in this beautiful and unique state.

-In 2012, Merav received the Barrett-Hamilton distinguished ecologist award from the University of Manitoba for her contributions to polar bear conservation.
-She also won the Excellence in Wildlife Education award from The Wildlife Society in 2016 and became a Wildlife Fellow in 2017.
-Over the past 2.5 years she served as the chair of the Department of Zoology and Physiology, a position that sharpened her people management skills.
-Over the years, she trained over a 1,000 aspiring wildlife professionals, many of which are scattered across our lovely state ensuring the sustainability of our fish and wildlife resources.
+In 2012, I received the Barrett-Hamilton distinguished ecologist award from the University of Manitoba for my contributions to polar bear conservation.
+I also won the Excellence in Wildlife Education award from The Wildlife Society in 2016, and became a Wildlife Fellow in 2017.
+For the past 2.5 years, I have served as the chair of the Department of Zoology and Physiology, a position that sharpened my people management skills.
+Over the years, I have trained over a 1,000 aspiring wildlife professionals, many of whom are scattered across our lovely state ensuring the sustainability of our fish and wildlife resources.